wcko87/beatoraja-english-guide/FAQ-and-Troubleshooting.md

 - There should be a beatoraja.jar in the same folder as beatoraja-config.bat.
 If there is no beatoraja.jar, you probably downloaded the source code for the game instead of the game itself. beatoraja.jar is the main game executable, and so is definitely necessary.

 #### 4. Error: Could not find or load main class bms.player.beatoraja.MainLoader
-- You might experience this error if you are on Java 9+ or using OpenJDK on Linux.
-This may be because JavaFX isn't included with your Java installation.
+- If you see this error, it is most likely because JavaFX isn't included with your Java installation.
+You need a version of Java with JavaFX included.
-- If this is indeed the case, you may have to install JavaFX manually.
-- If you are on Java 8 (Java 1.8) on Windows, you will definitely have JavaFX installed, so this shouldn't be the issue.
-- If you have trouble installing JavaFX (especially on mac or linux), one option is to use [Liberica JDK 8](https://bell-sw.com/pages/downloads/), which is a version of Java that has JavaFX included by default.
-  - **Note:** You need to select "Full JDK" instead of "Standard JDK" when downloading Liberica.
-Only the Full JDK includes JavaFX.
+- For help on downloading the correct version of Java, see [Which version of Java should I download](#which-version-of-java-should-i-download)

 ### I added songs, but I can't see the folders in game